nfish92/Google_API_2_Sheets/README.md

-Absolutely, here’s a **clean, professional GitHub README.md** with consistent formatting, bullet points, and a dedicated section for handling sensitive info.
-This will look good on your repo and is easy to copy-paste:

----

 # Job Tracker

 This is a lightweight job-tracking web app originally built to help a friend track one-off service jobs using a clean web form that logs data directly to Google Sheets.
 This public repo provides a safe, deployable version with placeholder secrets — ideal for anyone looking to replicate or learn from the setup.